tshivanshu9/voice-enabled-task-builder/README.md

 2. **Error Handling**: AI responses need robust parsing and fallback mechanisms.

-3. **Code Quality**: AI-generated code requires review for security and performance optimization.
+3. **Code Quality**: Code quality not only ensures security and performance optimization but also enforces industry wide standards.

-4. **Testing Approach**: AI helps generate test cases but human validation remains crucial.

 ### What Changed Because of AI Tools